 Key areas to monitor include:

-- Price behavior of major assets like Bitcoin and Ethereum;
+- Price behavior of major assets such as Bitcoin and Ethereum;

-- Macro events that influence global risk appetite;
+- Macro events that affect broader risk appetite;

-- Technical or network changes within blockchain ecosystems.
+- Technical or network-related changes within blockchain ecosystems.

 7. Control Risk and Emotion

 Losses are part of trading.
-What destroys beginners is emotional decision-making under pressure.
+What often harms beginners is emotional decision-making when outcomes become stressful.

-- Never risking money you cannot afford to lose;
+- Never risking funds you cannot afford to lose;

 - Using predefined exit levels;

-Emotional trades rarely end well, regardless of experience level.
+Emotional trades tend to perform poorly, regardless of experience level.

 8. Stay Aware of Local Regulations